Septias/bachelor-thesis/main.typ

 Recursive types are types of the form $μ α.
 (T -> α)$ that references themselves in their definition and can be unrolled indefinitely $T -> μ α.
 (T -> α)$, $T -> T ->μ α.
 (T -> α)$, $T -> T -> T -> ...$ @main.
 A practical example of a recursive type is the call-by-value Y-Combinator of ML that throws away its arguments and returns itself @original.
 This function is not typeable in ML at all, but SimpleSub and SimpleNix support it and could type it with any of the following types $T -> T, T -> (T -> T), T -> (T -> (T -> T), ...$.
 To concisely express this type, the recursive type $μ α.
 (T -> α)$ is needed.
 In MLsub, as specified by Lionel Parreaux @main, recursiveness is introduced with recursive let-bindings that can reference themselves in their definition.
 SimpleNix supports the same let-recursion and adds recursion in set definitions.
 By allowing recursion in sets and multi-let bindings, two types of recursion can happen: primitive recursion of the shown form that can be typed using $μ α.
 (T -> a)$ and mutual recursion between two types.
 While primitive recursion is allowed in Nix, mutual recursion is detected by the evaluator and results in an error.

-=== Type Simplification
-Even though type-coalescing is enough to create principle types, types produced by type inference contain unnecessary structures and type variables, making the types bloated and hard to comprehend.
-A simplification step is thus needed to create usable types.
-While Dolan @original draws the line between types and finite automata, which enables one to leverage existing techniques for automata reduction, the SimpleSub Paper by Parreaux @main uses a more naive approach with a collection of hands-on reductions that can directly be applied to the output types.
-Even though the code was not shown in the paper and simplification was only briefly discussed, the associated repository provides simplification code that SimpleNix can leverage in the future.

 #let derive(name, prem, conclusion) = [
   #table(
     stroke: none,